-In 2013, Hubby and I unexpectedly purchased our dream home: a beautiful little bungalow on Lake Superior.
-It took longer than expected to sell our townhouse, which was in another city, a two day’s drive away.
+Welcome to our home!
+In 2013, Hubby and I unexpectedly purchased a beautiful little bungalow on Lake Superior.
+It took longer than expected to sell our former townhouse, which was in another city.
 That’s why we didn’t actually move into the lakehouse until January 2014 – six months after purchasing it!
-We have big plans for our new abode but our budget has other plans, so we’re mixing high with low, tackling major renovations in some spaces while giving other rooms a really budget-friendly spruce – all with a look inspired by life on the lake.
-Welcome to the lakehouse tour!
-Check out “before” photos, links to DIY projects, and room makeovers – and feel free to weigh in on the progress we’ve made in the comments!
+Since then, we’ve been tackling projects big and small to transform this 1990s builder’s basic house into our mid-century meets coastal dream home.
+Check out “before” photos, links to DIY projects, and room makeovers below.

 THE EXTERIOR – BEFORE